Zynabomar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that plays star wars
+script that change the current user